Identifying Chern numbers of superconductors from local measurements: Shiba lattice model and test dataset

 where $\vec{r}_{ij} = \vec{r}_i - \vec{r}_j$.
 The effective Hamiltonian $H(\vec{k})$ generally defines a gapped band structure and satisfies particle-hole symmetry $\tau_x H(\vec{k})^* \tau_x = - H(-\vec{k})$.
 Thus the model belongs to the Altland-Zirnbauer class $D$ and the topological phases are classified by Chern numbers

-For simplicity, in all calculations we assume a square lattice of impurities with a lattice constant equal to superconducting coherence length $a = \xi$ and a Rashba coupling $\lambda = \alpha_R / (\hbar v_F) = 0.1$, where $v_F$ is the Fermi velocity in the absence of spin-orbit coupling.
+In all calculations we assume a square lattice of impurities with a lattice constant equal to the superconducting coherence length $a = \xi$.
+While in typical experiments the lattice constant is shorter than the coherence length, we choose this slightly longer lattice constant to obtain a simple phase diagram containing large patches of topological phases.
+Moreover, in experiments the magnetic atoms are typically placed on the surface of a 3D superconductor, reducing the coupling between the Shiba states in comparison to our 2D model calculations.
+Therefore, the magnitudes of the effective couplings between the Shiba states in our model are probably quite realistic although we set the distance between the impurity atoms larger than in experiments.
+We set a Rashba coupling $\lambda = \alpha_R / (\hbar v_F) = 0.1$, where $v_F$ is the Fermi velocity in the absence of spin-orbit coupling.
+The qualitative features of the phase diagram do not depend on the exact value of $\lambda$ \cite{Rontynen16}.
 Under these constraints the low-energy theory is fully defined by two dimensionless parameters $\epsilon_0 / \Delta_0$ and $k_F \xi$, where $k_F$ is the Fermi wave vector in the absence of Rashba coupling (see Methods~\ref{sec:methods:shiba-model}).
-By varying these two parameters we obtain a rich topological phase diagram shown in Fig.~\ref{fig:setup}(b), and in the following we concentrate on a representative portion of the parameter space containing topological phases with $|C| = 0, 1, 2, 3$ (see Fig.~\ref{fig:setup}(b)).
+By varying these two parameters we obtain a rich topological phase diagram, and in the following we concentrate on a representative portion of the parameter space containing topological phases with $|C| = 0, 1, 2, 3$, as shown in Fig.~\ref{fig:setup}(b).
 The modulus of the Chern number $|C|$ determines the number of chiral edge modes, and therefore the LDOS data contains information about $|C|$ but it reveals nothing about the sign of $C$.
-We calculate LDOS maps for systems of size $N_x = N_y = 24$ lattice sites averaged over an energy window $[-\overline{\Delta}_{\rm shiba} / 6, \overline{\Delta}_{\rm shiba} / 6]$, where $\overline{\Delta}_{\rm shiba}$ is the average clean system energy gap in the Shiba model dataset.
+We calculate LDOS maps for systems of size $N_x = N_y = 24$ lattice sites averaged over an energy window $[-\overline{\Delta}_{\rm shiba} / 6, \overline{\Delta}_{\rm shiba} / 6]$, where $\overline{\Delta}_{\rm shiba}$ is the average bulk gap in the Shiba dataset.
+We calculate $\overline{\Delta}_{\rm shiba}$ by first determining the average gap of the clean and infinite systems separately for each Chern number $|C|$ and then taking the mean.
+In these calculations we have also introduced a disorder potential sampled from uniform distributions $[-V_0, V_0]$.
 To avoid excessive finite size effects, we generate the data by considering only systems where the bulk gap is at least $3.5 / N_x \approx 0.15$ and the strength of the disorder potential satisfies $V_0 \leq \overline{\Delta}_{\rm shiba}$ (see Methods \ref{sec:methods:data-generation}).
 As shown in Fig.~\ref{fig:setup}(c), the nontrivial phases $|C| \ne 0$ can be easily distinguished from the trivial phase $C = 0$ by the LDOS at the boundaries due to the edge modes.
 However, whether one can identify the value of $|C|$ only from the LDOS, which can be accessed by standard experimental methods, is a highly nontrivial question.
 Below we demonstrate that a high-accuracy determination of $|C|$ is possible using a machine learning-assisted protocol.